wethod/learning-center-source/content/finance/index.md

 ## Clients

 In this section you can view your contact list filtered by people or companies.

 _Tags_ are used to define a contact in order to make better researches.

 {{< img-center src="/uploads/2018/08/08/research_vr.png" >}}

-_Tags_ are used to define a contact in order to make better researches.

 **To add a Person (client)**: